albddnbn/PSTerminalMenu/README.md

 I already had a bit of a background in Java, Python, and object-oriented programming.
 While performing my duties, I began to take note of tasks or issues that had programmatic resolutions.
 I started to create scripts to perform tasks and implement resolutions, and I eventually reached a point where I realized that I needed to have all of these useful scripts in a single location, able to be executed on-demand at any given moment throughout my work day.

-<h3 style="color:#1a8cff;">It was from this realization that the PSTerminalMenu tool was born - it's evolved into a collection of useful functions centered around the menu.ps1 script, which allows for their interactive selection and execution.</h3>
+<h3 >It was from this realization that the PSTerminalMenu tool was born - it's evolved into a collection of useful functions centered around the menu.ps1 script, which allows for their interactive selection and execution.</h3>

 <b>This is an ongoing project, I appreciate any feedback or contributions!</b>

-<h2 style="color:#f0dc00">Table of Contents</h2>
+<h2>Table of Contents</h2>

 - [Usage](#usage)
 - [Examples](#examples)